 - Field Trip Friday– Teachers all over the country are taking their students on virtual field trips.
 Use the share-screen feature to share a virtual location with your students.
 You can visit a zoos, aquariums, museums, national parks, or even theme parks.
 Check out THIS list for some ideas to get started.

 - Flashlight Friday– Have your students build a fort and grab a flashlight!
 They can get comfy and listen to you read a story during Flashlight Friday.

 - Friday Drawings– Directed drawings are a fun brain break!
 Pull up your favorite directed drawing YouTube video and share your screen with your students.
 You can also get creative and walk your students through the drawings yourself.
 Art Hub for Kids is a great place to start.

 Zoom and Google Meet have made it easy to see our students during school closures.
 Your meetings can also be a healthy brain break for your students by using the ideas above!
-Thank you for bringing your students together during these times, your students are lucky to have you!
+Thank you for bringing your students together during these times and taking the time to engage them in distance learning activities.
+Your students are lucky to have you!

 Have a Not So Wimpy day,